hbradio/portfolio/content/about.md

     schoolers called <a href="https://rovercode.com">Rovercode</a>.
   </p>
   <p>
-    If all goes according to plan, I should graduate in December 2019 from Georgia Tech's
+    I just completed Georgia Tech's
     <a href="https://twitter.com/GTOMSCS">OMSCS program</a> with a focus in
     Interactive Intelligence 🎓.
     <a href="/pdfs/peer-support-2018.pdf">
       Here's something I wrote</a
     >
     involving Papert, Scratch, and Glitch.
-I have a BSEE and an MA in Teaching 📜.
+I also have a BSEE and an MA in Teaching 📜.
   </p>
   <p>